numfocus/gsoc/2015/proposals/ian-henriksen.md

 They can be sliced and passed between functions in Cython without any calls to the Python C API, but any array arithmetic must be performed by explicitly looping through these arrays element-by-element.
 NumPy arrays are usable within Cython, but the NumPy array object is inexorably tied to its Python API and operations on NumPy arrays cannot be performed easily without the Python API.

-DyND, on the other hand, allows these sorts of aritmetic operations within C++ and without any dependency on operations involving python objects.
+DyND, on the other hand, allows these sorts of arithmetic operations within C++ and without any dependency on operations involving python objects.
-In addition, it's design allows for better expression analysis and optimization at compile time.
+In addition, its design allows for better expression analysis and optimization at compile time.
-The evaluation of array entries can be deferred and whole expressions can be processed at once.
+Adding a Cython API for DyND will address the limitations that are currently a part of array arithmetic in Cython and make things like static expression analysis for arrays much easier to access when writing Python C extension modules.
-Adding a Cython API for DyND will address the limitations that are currently a part of array arithmetic in Cython and make things like static expression analysis for arrays and lazy evaluation of array expressions much easier to access when writing Python C extension modules.
+Currently there are limited Cython wrappers in DyND, but they are not a part of the public API and only cover a portion of the features present.

 ## Schedule of Deliverables